 The band became Katrina and the Waves, and in 1983 they recorded an album of original material, at their own expense, which was shopped around various labels and sold at gigs.
-They were signed by an independent Canadian label – Attic Records and their first album ‘Walking on Sunshine' was released just in Canada.
+They were signed by an independent Canadian label – Attic Records and their first album Walking on Sunshine was released just in Canada.

-The first Capitol album, Katrina & The Waves' released in 1985, was a substantial critical and commercial success and ‘Walking on Sunshine was a worldwide hit earning top ten spots around the globe.
+The first Capitol album, Katrina & The Waves released in 1985, was a substantial critical and commercial success and Walking on Sunshine was a worldwide hit earning top ten spots around the globe.
 (No. 8 UK, No.9 US, No.3 Canada, No.4 Australia).

-Katrina & The Waves were nominated for a Grammy for “Best New Artist” and were constantly touring the US, Canada, Europe, Australia and Japan.
-Their follow up single, ‘Do You Want Crying' was a top 40 hit in the US and ‘Sun Street' was a UK Top 30 hit in 1986.
-In 1989 Katrina & The Waves recorded a more rock-orientated album for Capitol subsidiary SBK Records – ‘Break of Hearts' which included ‘That's the Way' which reached No. 16 in the US charts.
+in 1985, Katrina & The Waves were nominated for a Grammy for Best New Artist and were constantly touring the US, Canada, Europe, Australia and Japan.
+Their follow up single, Do You Want Crying was a top 40 hit in the US and Sun Street was a UK Top 30 hit in 1986.
+In 1989, Katrina & The Waves recorded a more rock-orientated album for Capitol subsidiary SBK Records – Break of Hearts which included That's the Way which reached No. 16 in the US charts.

-In 1997 Katrina and the Waves' ‘Love Shine A Light' won the Eurovision Song Contest with the largest ever margin, followed by an unprecedented four consecutive appearances on Top Of The Pops and a No. 3 in the UK Charts.
+In 1997 Katrina and the Waves' Love Shine A Light won the Eurovision Song Contest with the largest ever margin, followed by an unprecedented four consecutive appearances on Top Of The Pops and a No. 3 in the UK Charts.

 The following year, Katrina and the Waves split up and Katrina pursued an alternative career on radio and TV.
 She was a TV presenter on Watchdog on BBC1 and was then offered her own show on BBC Radio 2 – where she presented a three-hour show, five days a week for the next year and a half.

 In 2001, Katrina began a solo career, performing live in the UK and in Europe and resumed writing and recording.
-Her first solo album, ‘Katrina Leskanich' was released in 2005.
-Katrina wrote and produced many of the songs on the album, which includes collaborations with Phil Thornalley, (‘Torn') and an acoustic cover of Kirsty MacColl's, ‘They Don't Know'.
+Her first solo album, Katrina Leskanich was released in 2005.
+Katrina wrote and produced many of the songs on the album, which includes collaborations with Phil Thornalley, (‘Torn') and an acoustic cover of Kirsty MacColl's, They Don't Know.

 In 2006, Katrina put together a new band, performing their first gig at The Borderline in London.

-2010 – Katrina celebrated 25th Anniversary of ‘Walking on Sunshine' with the release of a new CD, ‘THE LIVE ALBUM' and the Glee Cast had a UK Top 10 hit with a mash up of Beyonce's ‘Halo' and Katrina & The Waves ‘Walking on Sunshine'.
-The EP ‘Spiritualize' was released in May 2011.
+2010 – Katrina celebrated 25th Anniversary of Walking on Sunshine with the release of a new CD, THE LIVE ALBUM and the Glee Cast had a UK Top 10 hit with a mash up of Beyonce's Halo and Katrina & The Waves Walking on Sunshine.
+The EP Spiritualize was released in May 2011.